animatlabs/animatlabs.github.io/_drafts/2026-03-30-spectre-console-cli.md

 AnsiConsole.Write(chart);
 ```

 `AddItem(label, value, color)`.
 Spectre scales the bars to fit.
-Green/yellow/red by threshold—same logic as the table, different presentation.
+Green/yellow/red by threshold -- same logic as the table, different presentation.

 ## Rule: Section Dividers with Content